BenjaminBurton/MicrosoftAzureResume/README.md

 - [x] Write a script that counts the number of visits to the site [script documentation](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch)

 ## Database
-- The visitor counter will need to retrieve and update its count in a database somewhere.
-I suggest you use the Table API of Azure’s CosmosDB for this.
-(Use serverless capacity mode for the database and you’ll pay essentially nothing, unless you store or retrieve much more data than this project requires.)
+- [x] Created a database with cosmosDB.
+After initial creation went to data explorer did a quick launch and added the database name and container.

 ## API
 - Do not communicate directly with CosmosDB from your Javascript code.
 Instead, you will need to create an API that accepts requests from your web app and communicates with the database.
 I suggest using Azure Functions with an HTTP trigger for this.
 They will be free or close to free for what we are doing.